alexpiti/GrapheneNonlinear/README.md

 # Graphene_Nonlinearity
 Set of MATLAB formulas for computing the nonlinearity of graphene, with emphasis on the optical band (e.g., NIR) and the self-acting (Kerr-like) effect.

-# Perturbative third-order nonlinearity at finite temperature and relaxation
+## Perturbative third-order nonlinearity at finite temperature and relaxation

-This repository currently includes only a function for computing the perturbative optical nonlinearity of graphene, in terms of its third-order surface conductivity sigma(3), using the quantum-derived formulas in [1].
+This repository currently includes only the MATLAB implementation of the quantum-derived formulas in [1], for the calculation of the complex-valued nonlinear surface conductivity **sigma(3)** in a perturbative regime.
+The sigma3 value depends on frequency, chemical potential, finite (nonzero) temperature, and finite relaxation rates; the latter can be different for intraband and interband transitions.
+The function also computes complex-valued sigma(1) spectra.

 The core-fuction is ```sigma3_Graphene_2015JLC.m``` and I've also included a test-script (```script_Repro_2015JLC_Fig4.m```) to showcase the execution and validate its outputs.
 Executing the core-function (with no arguments) should produce the following figure in several seconds, which reproduces the blue curves in Fig. 3(b) of [1], concerning third-harmonic generation (THG).

 ![THG](https://github.com/user-attachments/assets/427d4e89-3c08-4d95-95dc-35ab8d46a046)